cloudmesh/cm_metric/doc/user_manual/source/manual.rst

 Eucalyptus
 ^^^^^^^^^^
-For Eucalyptus, Cloud Metrics uses fg-logparser to parse and store metric information to Cloud Metrics database.
+For Eucalyptus, Cloud Metrics uses cm-logparser to parse and store metric information to Cloud Metrics database.

 *This is a real-time collector with log watcher python module.*